New Rangers signing Andy King has revealed he turned down offers from other clubs to move to Ibrox this year.

 “I wanted to come here and have a real chance to try to win various amounts of silverware and hopefully play in European competitions.
 That was a massive pull for me.”

-spoke to good friend and former Rangers star Martyn Waghorn about the move to Ibrox.
+The midfielder also said he spoke to good friend and former Rangers star Martyn Waghorn about the move to Ibrox.

 Naturally, the now Derby forward gave a glowing recommendation of life in Glasgow and it helped sell the move to the midfielder.